Ridder throws first 2 TD passes as Falcons top Brady, Bucs - WHIZ News

 Brady had winning records in 21 consecutive regular seasons with New England and Tampa Bay before this season.

-Buccaneers coach Todd Bowles used backup Blaine Gabbert behind Brady before second-year quarterback Kyle Trask made his NFL debut in the fourth quarter.

-Rookie Tyler Allgeier rushed for 135 yards on 24 carries to end the fifth consecutive losing season for Atlanta (7-10).
-The Falcons finished with back-to-back wins under second-year coach Arthur Smith.
+Rookie Tyler Allgeier rushed for 135 yards on 24 carries to end the fifth consecutive losing season for Atlanta (7-10) under second-year coach Arthur Smith.

 Brady began the day needing nine completions to top his 2021 single-season record of 485.
 He set the mark on a 5-yard pass to Russell Gage, the former Falcons receiver, early in the second quarter.